How Much Does Divorce Cost in Arizona

 After attorneys there may be other costs you will be expected to pay should they be required.
 Examples would include:

 Of course not all divorce cases need expert witnesses or expert reports.
 The expert fees can be meaningful however if two people with significant real property or shared business get a divorce.
 When including expert fees the total cost of some divorces can range from $25,000 to $100,000 per spouse.
-Learn more about Divorce In Arizona

-According to Nolo, consumers who went to trial for divorce spent about $19.600 in total costs with $15,800 in divorce attorney fees.
+Consumers who went to trial for divorce spent about $19.600 in total costs with $15,800 in divorce attorney fees.
 On the other hand, consumers who settled their issues only spent about $14,500 in total costs with only $12,200 spent on attorney fees.
 Consumers reported spending about $250 per hour to hire a divorce attorney.
 The average divorce took about 10.7 months to complete.
 Lawyers.com says the average divorce in Arizona costs about $13,000, with $10,300 of that total being spent on attorneys’ fees.

 How Much Does Contested Divorce Cost In Arizona?

 A contested divorce is the most expensive of all.
 On average, a contested divorce in Arizona costs about $15,000 with prices ranging from $2,500 to $30,000 or more in 2019 according to multiple sources.
-According to BestLegalChoices, “You can expect a straightforward divorce in Arizona with court proceedings to average around $5,000 to $10,000.
+“You can expect a straightforward divorce in Arizona with court proceedings to average around $5,000 to $10,000.
 If you have a higher net worth or property that is to be divided it will cost more.
 And for couples who simply cannot come to an agreement and need a judge to decide, costs could reach as high as $50,000 or more“.
 Legal fees for a contested divorce are so expensive because attorneys will likely be highly engaged in the discovery process.
-Read more about contested divorce costs
+Read more about contested divorce costs.

 How Much Does An Uncontested Divorce Cost in Arizona?